 Natalie Portman was born on June 9, 1981 in Jerusalem, Israel.
 While she was a toddler, Portman's parents immigrated to the United States.
-Initially they resided in Washington D.C., and finally settled in Long Island, New York, where Natalie attended Syosset High School.
+They first lived in Washington D.C., and then settled in Long Island, New York, where Natalie attended Syosset High School.

 While at a local pizza parlor, Portman was discovered by a representative of Revlon cosmetics, who encouraged the 11-year-old to pursue a modeling career.
 However, Portman found modeling mundane, and decided to direct her efforts toward acting.
 Shortly after, she began working with the Usdan Theatre Arts Camp, where she appeared in a number of local productions.

 Portman made her film debut in Luc Besson's memorable 1994 feature, The Professional.
 The demanding role, which featured her as hitman's apprentice, caught the attention of critics and audiences.
-The following year, she sustained her popularity with a brief but captivating performance as Al Pacino's troubled daughter in Heat (1995).
+The following year, her fame grew with a brief but captivating performance as Al Pacino's troubled daughter in Heat (1995).

-She returned to film in 1999, gaining international recognition with the release of George Lucas' eagerly anticipated prequel Star Wars I: The Phantom Menace.
+She returned to film in 1999, gaining international recognition playing Queen Amidala in George Lucas' eagerly anticipated prequel Star Wars I: The Phantom Menace.
 Later that same year, she was cast opposite Susan Sarandon in the film version of Mona Simpson's novel Anwhere But Here.
-2000's Where the Heart Is featured Portman in a more mature role, in which her character ages five years during the course of the film.
+In Where the Heart Is (2000), Portman took on a more mature role, in which her character ages five years during the course of the film.

 In spite of her burgeoning film career, Portman remained adamant about her education, graduating with honors from Harvard University in June 2003.